Writer – Screenwriter, playwright and Writing Doula

 Plays

-Female protagonists take centre stage in all my work.
-I’m particularly interested in the intersection of power, sex and gender roles.
+My work is female-centric.
+I’m particularly interested in the intersection of power, sex and gender from a WoC lens.

 Purnjanam/Born Again by Sharmila Chauhan – directed by Janet Steel – Kali Theatre Company – Southwark Playhouse – 14 Januarly 2012